-To gather 'the views and wishes of the pupil' (SEND Code of Practice), formal and informal Pupil Voice meetings between the SENDCo and each individual child on the SEN register are held.
-This is to supplement pupil and parent views collated through Individual Learning Plans (ILPs), informal meetings, Parent/Carer Consultations etc. Our SEND vision is at the centre of how we aim to support all children:
+To gather 'the views and wishes of the pupil' (SEND Code of Practice), termly Pupil Voice meetings between the SENDCo and each individual child on the SEND register are held.
+This is to supplement pupil and parent views collated through discussions with the class teacher, Individual Learning Plans (ILPs), informal meetings, Parent/Carer Consultations etc. Collating pupil voice is an integral part of the school's procedures and passion to safeguard all pupils.
+Our SEND vision is at the centre of how we aim to support all children: